larosafrancesco289/bias-lens/README.md

 - `openai` - AI bias analysis
 - `lucide-react` - Icons

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## Deployment

 Deploy to Vercel, Netlify, or any platform supporting Next.js: